tatsumoto-ren/tatsumoto-ren.github.io/blog/early-output-or-reading-ahead-of-listening.md

 ---
-title: What's more harmful: early output or letting your reading ability get too far ahead of your listening ability?
+title: "What's more harmful: early output or letting your reading ability get too far ahead of your listening ability?"
 date: 1674491717
 tags: ['faq']
 position: -9942